 Changing management style isn’t easy, and certainly a more transformational style seems to be supportive of self-managing, empowered teams – as opposed to a more transactional approach.
-Naturally, that is a generalisation and different roles, or levels of experience within the team will call for modifications to management approaches.
+Naturally, that is a generalization and different roles, or levels of experience within the team will call for modifications to management approaches.

 The most effective managers are those that support and develop their team, rather than micromanaging them.
 Essentially, they work for the team, not the other way around.
 To make this level of change can be challenging for managers, particularly those that are new to the role or who never received support and guidance to develop their managerial style and find the best approach.
 It’s worth remembering that this can also be threatening to a manager’s perceived status and control and therefore they can experience quite natural resistance to change.

-Organisations could look at ways to support and empower managers to adopt different approaches so that manager and team development becomes the focus.
+Organizations could look at ways to support and empower managers to adopt different approaches so that manager and team development becomes the focus.
 This may need careful planning, management coaching and change management to embed it into a new way of operating.

-If successful, not only will colleagues flourish, but the next generation of managers can be home grown and lead by example when they move into leadership positions, gradually embedding a more developmental organisational culture.
+If successful, not only will colleagues flourish, but the next generation of managers can be home grown and lead by example when they move into leadership positions, gradually embedding a more developmental organizational culture.